taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 4: Content.md

 ## Compare Content to Redlines to Ensure Changes Were Made

+One critically imporant aspect of proofreading is to ensure all requested content has been placed into the work instruction.
+It is recommended to have one monitor screen dedicated to the redline PDF and one screen dedicated to the FrameMaker document.
+Scroll through each at the same rate, verifying that each requested change has been made.

 ## Ensure Cross-references are Established and Correct

+The first and fastest cross-references check is done via clicking **Update Book**.
+If any cross-references are broken, an ErrorLog tab will appear.
+Click on the links presented to be taken to each broken cross-reference.
+Fix each broken cross-reference by either deleting it or by establishing a new one in place of it.

+Additionally, do a runthrough of each cross-reference in the document to ensure that it is linked to the desired point.
+The **Update Book** feature will not be able to infer this for you, so it will require some attention to detail.

 ## Spell / Grammar Check

+Adobe FrameMaker offers a spellcheck within the document.
+However, exercise sound judgment in grammar.
+See [Chapter 3: Voicing](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%203:%20Voicing/READme.md) for further information on Accuray's writing protocols.